 Obviously, the increased air pollution caused by food transportation has an impact on the allergy and asthma rates in this country.
 Just one of many ways that air pollution impacts our health!

-One big problem is that we Americans are slightly spoiled. (really?)
+One big problem is that we Americans are slightly spoiled.
+(Really?)
 We want asparagus in August and apples in February.
 If we want zucchini in March we are going to need to import it from somewhere hot since it will not grow in the U.S in March.
 One important aspect of eating a more locally grown diet is learning to appreciate and enjoy the produce that is in season!

-Choose Organic Local Food When Possible
+Choose Organic Local Food When Possible For Additional Benefits

 Why eat organic food?
 There is a great article put out by the Mayo Clinic all about organic food.
 I won’t go into detail but the effects of pesticides and fertilizers from traditional farming range from the Dead Zone in the Gulf of Mexico to possible increased risks of cancer, neurological issues and possible hormone imbalances.
 These are all things listed by the Environmental Protection Agency as possible results of pesticide exposure.
 Since my family is obsessed with bananas and I cannot find bananas growing locally, I choose organic, which I can easily find in my local Publix.
 It’s not local, but I like to think I have reduced my carbon footprint a little bit by buying organic.